quxiaojian/PGA/README.md

     [-r -reference]    required: (default: reference) input directory name containing GenBank-formatted file(s) that from the same or close families.
     [-t -target]       required: (default: target) input directory name containing FASTA-formatted file(s) that will be annotated.
     [-i -ir]           optional: (default: 1000) minimum allowed inverted-repeat (IR) length.
-    [-d -degree]       optional: (default: 1) the first (second, third, and so on) longest inverted repeat that will be annotated as the IR.
     [-p -pidentity]    optional: (default: 40) any PCGs with a TBLASTN percent identity less than this value will be listed in the log file and will not be annotated.
     [-q -qcoverage]    optional: (default: 0.5,2) any PCGs with a query coverage per annotated PCG less or greater than each of these two values (<1,>1)